AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-5-complete-verification.md

 is a **counterexample**, so the claim that April's cat score remains largest throughout the radius-$0.36$ square is false.

+April's examples ended after one split or one counterexample.
+Larger networks may require many phase choices, so a complete verifier needs a systematic way to explore them without leaving any case uncovered.

-## How exact verifiers organize the search
+## How complete verifiers organize the search

 The piecewise-linear structure also explains how complete verifiers finish the search.
 Once every relevant ReLU is fixed as active or inactive, the remaining